luisoncpp/gloomy/README.md

 # gloomy
-A simple offline app inspired in Brilliant
+A simple offline app inspired by Brilliant

 It runs completly offline, the lesons are provided as json files.